Stable Matching: Dealing with Changes in Preferences: Omitted Proofs

-\begin{proof}[Proof of Theorem~\ref{thm:breaking_instances_one side}] We will show that any blocking pair for a perfect matching under the preference lists of instance $A$ or instance $B$ is a blocking pair under the preference lists of at least one of the instances $A$ and $B_1, \dots, B_n$, and vice versa.
+\begin{proof}[Proof of \Cref{thm:breaking_instances_one_side}] We will show that any blocking pair for a perfect matching under the preference lists of instance $A$ or instance $B$ is a blocking pair under the preference lists of at least one of the instances $A$ or $B_1, \dots, B_n$, and vice versa.